php-repos/phpkg-documentations/update-command.md

 > If you are not sure what path did you use for adding the package,
 > you can always check the `packages` section in your `saeghe.config.json` file to see the path.

-Saeghe will remove the current version of the package from your application and then adds the latest version of your desired version.
+It removes the current version of the package from your application and then adds the latest version of your desired version.

 ## Example